<function>

 , the compiler is smart enough to recognize the invariance of sum(x)

-across iterations and proceeds to its pre-computation.
+across iterations, therefore proceeding to its pre-computation.

 x = rand(100_000)